cecijyx/Asynchronous-FIFO/README.md

 More importantily, this project is used as github 101 to let me familar with github.

 #What is FIFO?
-FIFO means first in first out.
+FIFO means first in first out, a method for organizing and manipulating a data buffer.

-Why FIFO is important?
+#Why FIFO is important?
 FIFOs are often used to safely pass data from one clock domain to another asynchronous clock domain.

 #Reference